Welcome to the Westbank Community Garden! We are a small but growing community garden affiliated with the Westbank Community Library in Austin, Texas.

 - a beautiful mural on the retention pond wall that can be viewed from many different places in the backyard was designed and painted by Girl Scout Sarah T.

-- A potted Meyer lemon tree and fig tree.
+- A Meyer lemon tree and fig tree.

 Here are some of our exciting plans for 2017:

-- Installation of a beehive in spring!
+- Installation of a beehive in May!
 We have partnered with a master-beekeeper-in-training, and have erected a 6'-tall solid wooden fence that will separate the hive (a 10-frame Langstroth-style) from the rest of the garden.
-The bees, a docile Italian breed, will be arriving in early spring.
-We hope to throw many bee-themed events for children and adults alike in 2017 and beyond.
+We plan to throw many bee-themed events for children and adults alike in 2017 and beyond.
 Our first honey harvest will likely be in the spring of 2019.

 - We hope to install a gate in the backyard fence that will connect the library to the garden for special events.

-- Installation of four more smaller beds at various heights to accommodate gardeners with mobility challenges.
+- Installation of four smaller beds at various heights to accommodate gardeners with mobility challenges.

 - Installation of a rainwater-catchment system, taking advantage of our shed's slanted roof

-- Installation of a bamboo tipi for the kids
+- Installation of a small "live" tipi for kids in the library's backyard

 - Pop-up farmer's markets throughout the year, with proceeds to be donated to local non-profits